-The present proposal concerns a procedure for granting authorisation to Member States in the second area mentioned, that is the law applicable to contractual and non contractual obligations for sectoral matters.
-Simultaneously with this proposal, the Commission is putting forward a separate proposal for a similar procedure for the area of matrimonial matters, parental responsibility and maintenance obligations.
-As the latter is governed by unanimity, these proposals must be put forward in separate acts.
+The present proposal concerns a procedure for granting authorisation to Member States in the first area mentioned.
+Simultaneously with this proposal, the Commission is putting forward a separate proposal for a similar procedure for the area of the law applicable to contractual and non contractual obligations.
+As the area related to matrimonial matters, parental responsibility and maintenance obligations is governed by unanimity, these proposals must be put forward in separate acts.